manoloah/John_hopkins_data_source/README.md

 # Antivirus

-This project sets up a collaborative environment for data scientists to have readily accessible resources and dependencies to work with JHU CSSE's data for COVID-19 cases.
+This project sets up a collaborative environment for data scientists to have readily available resources and dependencies to work with JHU CSSE's data for COVID-19 cases.

 The data is directly fetched raw from JHU's repository: https://github.com/CSSEGISandData/COVID-19.